-What is farm automation?
+What is automated farming?

 Seeding and Weeding

-Advantages of farm automation
+Advantages of automated farming

 Routine tasks can be automated with robotics technology, reducing labor costs in the agriculture industry.
-A single strawberry robot harvester has the potential to pick a 25-acre area in 3 days and replace 30 farm workers.
+For example, a single strawberry robot harvester has the potential to pick a 25-acre area in 3 days and replace 30 farm workers.

 Reduced Environmental Footprint

-Challenges of farm automation
+Challenges of automated farming